 Lead lines connect reference characters to details that reference characters refer to.
 One lead line needn’t intersect other lead lines.
 Moreover, they can be either straight or curved.

 Besides lines, you may use arrows, but their meaning should be clear in drawings.

 Identifications of Drawings

-Title of the invention, the inventor’s name, the application number, and docket number are used for identifications.
+The title of the invention, the inventor’s name, the application number, and the docket number are used for identifications.
 In case when drawings and patent applications don’t match, the USPTO uses these identifications of drawings.
 Moreover, you may provide a name and telephone number to the USPTO.

 Graphic Forms in Drawings

 The USPTO perceives chemical or mathematical formulas, tables, computer program listings, and waveforms as drawings.
 Therefore, they need to follow patent drawing rules.
 Moreover, each chemical or mathematical formula is a figure.

 So, concerning electrical signals, the horizontal axis act as time extending in a waveform.
 Moreover, you should show each group of waveforms in a single vertical and horizontal axis.
 Also, you need to designate each waveform with a letter.